EC-LEE/ResNet-CIFAR10/README.md

 # ResNet-CIFAR10
 pytorch code for resnet on CIFAR10

-This implementation is for studying the famous paper, "Deep Residual Learning for Image Recognition, Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun, 2015"
+This implementation is for studying the famous paper, "Deep Residual Learning for Image Recognition, Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun (2015)"

 # Details
 I tried to make it exactly same way described in the paper, but except these things.